-Approaching birth your doctor may check your cervix and the position of Your Baby inside your belly.
+Approaching birth your doctor may check your cervix and the position of Your Child inside your belly.
 Make sure you clear up any last questions about the costs, paperwork, pain relief options and other topics related to giving birth.

 What to expect:

 - Your doctor may check your cervix if you seem to be close to labor.

 - You’ll do a urine test and get your blood pressure and weight checked.

 - Your doctor will listen to the baby’s heartbeat.